Measuring temporal entropies in experiments: Definition of temporal entropies

-We can compute the entanglement of a region $A$ of the system with its complement $B$ by tracing the degrees of freedom in $B$ thus obtaining the reduced density matrix of the degrees of freedom in $A$, $\rho_A=\tr_B \rho(\beta)$.
-In our diagrammatic illustration, the partial trace implies that the extremes of the cylinder are only partially glued along $B$, while they remain open (the surface in the middle of the left panel of \cref{fig:path_integral} contains the cut) along $A$ \cite{callan1994,calabrese_2004}.
+We can compute the entanglement of a region $A$ of the system with its complement $B$ by tracing the degrees of freedom in $B$, yielding the reduced density matrix for the region $A$, $\rho_A=\tr_B \rho(\beta)$.
+In our diagrammatic illustration, the partial trace implies that the extremes of the cylinder are only partially glued along $B$, while remaining open along $A$, as shown in the middle of the left panel of \cref{fig:path_integral},~\cite{callan1994,calabrese_2004}.